Skip to content

 What is the programs Accreditation status?

-The ARC-PA has granted Accreditation-Provisional status to the Michigan State University Physician Assistant Program sponsored by Michigan State University.
-Read more about our accreditation status here.
+The ARC-PA has granted Accreditation-Provisional status to the Michigan State University Department of PA Medicine sponsored by Michigan State University.

 Where will the PA program be held?